James Inverne: Career

 Inverne appears as a character in the 2012 Victoria Wood-scripted drama Loving Miss Hatto, a film about the Joyce Hatto scandal, screened on BBC One television over the Christmas 2012 period.
 In 2015, Inverne announced that, alongside his other activities, he was developing his new play for production.
 The play, entitled A Walk With Mr. Heifetz was selected for a work-in-progress semi-staged reading at the 2017 Jewish Book Week festival, where it was performed in March 2017 to a sold-out audience at King's Place in London, featuring actors Henry Goodman, Ed Stoppard and Yuval Boim, directed by Benjamin Kamine.
 It was announced that A Walk With Mr Heifetz would be produced off-Broadway, in January 2018, by the award-winning New York theatre company Primary Stages at the Cherry Lane Theatre.
 Performances were announced from January 29, 2018, to March 4, 2018.
 Following that successful run, Inverne announced that his second play was being developed for production.

 During the 2020 COVID-19 crisis, an audio recording of A Walk With Mr Heifetz was released, including actors Yuval Boim, Ed Stoppard and Richard Topol, and violinist Mariella Haubs.
 The recording was made to benefit charities the America-Israel Cultural Foundation, and Meir Panim.
 Haaretz, reviewing the recording, called the play "delicate...and daring."

 Inverne's screenplays have included the docu-features Renee Fleming's Cities That Sing for IMAX Entertainment.

 In February 2025 it was announced that a new play, That Bastard, Puccini! would receive its world premiere production at the Park Theatre in London, opening in July 2025.

+Inverne's first novel, The Inspired, was published in March 2026.